nokraden/FarmersMarket/README.md

     php artisan migrate
     php artisan db:seed

+# Open the app
+In Laragon click the reload next to Apache and open a browser to http://FarmersMarket.test

-# Setup Visual Code Studios to use git
+# Install and setup Visual Code Studios to use git (Only needed to view the code)
+    Install Visual Code Studio https://code.visualstudio.com/Download
     Open Visual Code Studios
     File -> Preferences -> Settings
     Open Extensions -> Git